YuanTian1991/YuanTian1991.github.io/contents/notes/2021-03-06-Deeper-look-of-array()-and-apply()-in-R/index.md

 >
 ```

-## An example to use 3D array?
+## An example to use a 3D array?

-In above sample, I shows what would happen if you directly created 3D array with pure number.
+In the above sample, I show what would happen if you directly created 3D array with pure numbers.
 The result is you get a complex and hard to read/understand/work data structure.
 I never used multiple dimensions array in my work, merely because I think it would be super easy to make mistake in coding.
-However, after some thinking, **I think if the data structure is representing certain level of real world thing, multiple-array may be a good idea**.
+However, after some thinking, **I think if the data structure is representing a certain level of real-world thing, multiple-array may be a good idea**.
 Below is an example I did, I downloaded GDP **per** sector for **per** England regions and **per** year from [official GOV website](https://www.ons.gov.uk/economy/grossdomesticproductgdp/datasets/quarterlycountryandregionalgdp).

 So the excel I downloaded contains UK's each regions' GDP per sectors like Agriculture, Mining .etc in each year from 2012-2019.
-So I will try read the data into R and form a 3D array.
+So I will try to read the data into R and form a 3D array.
 I read them all into a list, then use unlist function to collapse them all into a long vector.
-Then finally created an 3D array from the long vector.
-Note that the `dimnames` parameter is highly recommanded to name the x/y/z axis.
-Finally I get the 3D array object UKRegionGDPbyYear.
+Then finally created a 3D array from the long vector.
+Note that the `dimnames` parameter is highly recommended to name the x/y/z axis.
+Finally, I get the 3D array object UKRegionGDPbyYear.

 ```R
 library("readxl")